Teo Ala-Ruona: Etiological Hydro Disruption Report (EHDR)

 Credits

-Concept, text and speaker: Teo Ala-Ruona
+Concept and text: Teo Ala-Ruona

 Sound designer: Tuukka Haapakorpi